TwoFistedJustice/weather/readme.md

 It was built for the purpose of learning Node.js.
 In real life you would probably be better served by just downloading a proper weather app for your phone.
-But if you really want to use it, I can't stop you, though I make no claims or warranties as the quality of the forecast or advice.
+But if you really want to use it, I can't stop you, though I make no claims or warranties as to the quality of the forecast or advice.

 **Dependencies:**